What Is Management of Change in Aviation SMS

 By system-level, we are talking about a change that is significant enough to affect the design of your SMS.

 Small changes only effect one small part of your SMS, such as single risk control, and are implemented with corrective-preventative actions (CPAs).
-System changes are a higher level of change that effect multiple areas of operations.
+System changes are a higher level of change that affect multiple areas of operations.

 Some common examples of change management are: